mahmoudparsian/data-warehousing/syllabus/Data_Warehousing_and_BI_PROJECT/README.md

 ## 9. Project Document Structure

 1. Introduction
-	* Describe your project in 3 bullet items
+	* Describe your project in 5 bullet items

 2. **Data:**
 	* Describe your data, make sense of the data
-	* source of data
+	* Source of data, years, ...
-	* data attributes
+	* Data attributes
-	* what features of data are important
+	* What features of data are important
-	* ...
+	* Data exploration with charts and graphs

 3. ETL/ELT:
-	* your scripts, what they do ...
+	* Your Python/ETL/SQL scripts, what they do ...
-	* description of your scripts, what they do ...
+	* Description of your scripts, what they do ...
 	* ETL/ELT: how to load data to DW by year (2020, 2021, 2022, ...)

 4. Star schema